-- Science museums and science centres and multi-level cooperation - Multi-national co-design and co-development of content of exhibitions and programs, as coordinators and as partners - Operate living labs in the museum - Development of teams and processes for interactive exhibitions and museum environment - Professional team and physical infrastructure for building interactive environment. - Making cutting edge research accessible through exhibitions and engaging scientists with the general public through social platforms. - Operation of a science museums as a hub for very diverse population from different communities and ages
+- Strong and fruitful connections to European and North American (US and Canada) science museums and science centres to form multi-level cooperation, including advisory boards, steering committees, and working groups for co-development. - Experience in working in multi-national co-design and co-development of exhibition and programme content. - Experience of working closely with researchers and operating living labs in the museum. - Experience in leading development teams and processes for interactive exhibitions and museum environments. - Professional team and physical infrastructure for building interactive environments. - Experience in making cutting edge research accessible through exhibitions, and linking scientists to the general public through social platforms.

+• Experience in operating a science museum as a hub for very diverse groups of people from different communities and of various ages.